Types of wood finishes - Roble.Store

 Appearance: natural shine.

-Ideal for: decorative furniture and woodwork and wood floors.
+Ideal for: decorative furniture and carpentry and wood flooring.

 Color: milky.